kokmingchoy/TISC22/Level_4B/README.md

 - lambda_agent_webservice_role
 - lambda_cleaner_service_role

+The previous talked about tagging EC2 compute instances, so I may have to create a new instance, rather than just accessing an existing one.
-The existence of these roles suggested that I may be required to spin up an EC2 instance (and tag it with the key 'agent' with value set to my username), and also write some AWS lambda functions.
+The *lambda*-related roles suggest I may have to work with AWS lambda functions.